View Current

 Consultation

-(10) Although there may be limited opportunity to consult with workers directly involved in excavation work at the design stage, it is important that such consultation occurs as the excavation nears planning and implementation stages.
+(7) Although there may be limited opportunity to consult with workers directly involved in excavation work at the design stage, such consultation must occur as the excavation nears the planning and implementation stages.
 Example topics where consultation with workers involved in excavation works should be done include the following:

 1. Types of excavation methods.